Lecture - Placenta Development

 Chorionoic Villi Trimester Development

-- Mature intermediate villi develop during the last trimester, produce numerous terminal villi.
+- Trimester 3 - mature intermediate villi develop during the last trimester, produce numerous terminal villi.

-- Terminal villi are not active outgrowths caused by proliferation of the trophoblast, but rather passive protrusions induced by capillary coiling due to excessive longitudinal growth of the fetal capillaries within the mature intermediate villi.
+- Terminal villi are not active outgrowths caused by trophoblast proliferation, passive protrusions induced by capillary coiling due to excessive longitudinal growth of the fetal capillaries within the mature intermediate villi.

 - 4 layers separate maternal and fetal blood: syncitiotrophoblast, cytotrophoblast, villi connective tissue and fetal capillary endothelium